construction site 24/7 protection los angeles valley alarm solar powered surveillance unit gardena

 On-Site Safety Risks from Trespassers

 Some trespassers are homeless individuals seeking shelter, not organized thieves.
-They start fires for warmth in enclosed structures, creating fire hazards.
+They start fires for warmth in enclosed structures.
 They leave behind needles and biohazard materials that put workers at risk.
-They sleep in equipment cabs, potentially causing damage if equipment is started without checking.

 These safety risks expose you to liability beyond just theft losses.
-OSHA citations, worker injury claims, and third-party injury lawsuits can all stem from uncontrolled after-hours site access that constant site protection would prevent.
+OSHA citations, worker injury claims, and third-party injury lawsuits can all stem from uncontrolled after-hours site access.

 How to Secure a Construction Site After Hours Without Guards